Prendergast0065/NexusA.I/README.md

 Cancel URL:  https://your-domain.com/payment/cancel
 ```

-The `/payment/success` endpoint verifies the checkout session and marks the
+The `/payment/success` endpoint can optionally verify the checkout session
-logged-in user as paid before redirecting them to the dashboard.
+before redirecting the user back to the dashboard.
+Payment status is still
+confirmed via the webhook listener.

 During local development you can use `http://127.0.0.1:5000` in place of `https://your-domain.com`.